 Anthropology 215: Tanzania: Education and Development

-In the summers of 2010 and 2011, students have gone to Tanzania, East Africa on the course Education and Development.
+Since 2010 students have gone to East Africa on the course, Tanzania: Education and Development.
+All majors are welcome.

 The course explores the considerable challenges facing countries throughout sub-Saharan Africa.